Claudia Winkleman's fans deliver their verdict after stepping in for Graham Norton - and it's not good news for Graham!

 “Claudia Winkleman did really well on the #GrahamNorton show,” another person shared.

-“Hopefully this means we get a claudia winkleman chat show because that would be iconic x,” a fourth person said.
+“Hopefully this means we get a Claudia Winkleman chat show because that would be iconic,” a fourth person said.

 “Claudia Winkleman needs her own chat show.
 She’s definitely holding her own here while Graham is away,” a sixth fan wrote.